anthonypansard/back/docs/index.md

 The mobile device and the connected object transfert relevant data with the server using an API we designed.

+All wrong endpoints should return a `400` code.

 ### Alarm

 All `xml` files with alarm data embedded have the same basis structure :